 This is a list of lessons learned (and sometimes re-learned, or re-re-learned) in the process of carrying out actions.
 Whereas the Book of Tricks contains tricks and techniques, these are more like life lessons.
 Click around from each lesson to the stories of how we came to them, or failed to until later.
 Sometimes it gets pretty weird….

 One great way to get new ideas is to get acquainted with what others have done.
 Actipedia is a user-generated database with thousands of inspiring examples divided by region, issue, medium, and, especially, effectiveness.
 You could start with the actions we're most excited by, and let your brain-juices do the rest.
 (It's not rocket science!)

 Beautiful Trouble is a carefully curated resource we've had a small part in developing.
 Besides some great stories, it has great lists of tactics, principles, and theories, that can sometimes help us think through an action we want to do.
 Are we doing the media's work for them?
 Are we using humor effectively?
 The site is all interlinking, so you can just jump in wherever and follow your nose.

 The “Book of Tricks” contains much of what we've learned about developing and carrying out projects.
-It's far from complete, but there's a lot in there.
-For a preview of a few of the subjects that Yes Guides learn, check out especially the sections on brainstorming, planning actions, writing funny, making websites, legal fun, video documentation, and press work.
+It's far from complete, but there's a lot in there — including bits about brainstorming, planning actions, writing funny, making websites, legal fun, video documentation, and press work.